Daemon's Report on Sunfyre Is a Lie

 WHY THIS MATTERS

-If Sunfyre's death is a lie Rhaenyra has been handed, it reframes Daemon not as a loyal commander but as a man with a demonstrated history of shaping Rhaenyra's strategic reality to preserve his own indispensability.
-It also extends the episode's central argument: that the Greens' true power lies not in dragons or armies but in controlling what Rhaenyra believes, and that the most dangerous source of that control may already be inside her council.
+If Sunfyre's death is a lie Rhaenyra has been handed, it positions Daemon as a man with a demonstrated history of curating her strategic reality to preserve his own indispensability.
+It also extends the episode's central argument: that the Greens' true power lies in controlling what Rhaenyra believes, and that the most dangerous source of that control may already be sitting at her council table.

 Other Theories for S3E03